ppkgtmm/ppkgtmm/README.md

 # Hi there 👋🏻

 I am data engineer at propertyguru with ~2 years of work experience in IT industry.
-I used to develop APIs for clients of a software vendor startup.
+I used to develop APIs for clients of a thai software vendor startup.
 My interests span across data engineering, data science, automation and technology

 <br />
 <div align="center">